cultuurnet/uit-documentatie/content/content-management/latest/uitpas.md

 ---
 ---
 # UiTPAS
-In order to have your event recognized as an UiTPAS-event, a number of additional fields are required:
+In order to have your event automatically recognized and registered as an UiTPAS-event, a number of additional fields are required:
 - Organizer
 - Price

 Also make sure your calendar info corresponds with the actual (opening) hours of the event, so that card holders can check in at the event with their UiTPAS.

 ## Organizer
 The organizer field is mandatory for UiTPAS events.
 Therefore you should use an existing UiTPAS-organizer.
 For a list of all organizers, see [list organizers](https://documentatie.uitdatabank.be/content/json-ld/latest/organizers/organizer-list.html) documentation.

 Update the organizer of an event: